You'll need to plug in your D-Link DIR-1960 Exo AC1900 Smart Mesh Wi-Fi Router and change some settings to get it working with TPG nbn Wireless.

 You may find your current provider's instructions for locating your AVC ID on these pages:

-If you have a TPG service, your nbn AVC ID is on your invoice.
 In the Description section, look for “Access Service ID (AVC ID)” listed under your nbn charge:

 TPG invoice example with nbn AVC ID